jmk0/rome/README.md

 ## RatOS

-Add this to the users override section in your printer.cfg
+Add this to the users overrides section in your printer.cfg

 ```ini
 # ROME